 I Believe in Love

 “Set It Free” remains one of the finest KL tracks ever, an epic ballad of realization that sounds like a mournful rainy day for the first 4 minutes and a cultish worship song for the last 2.
-Bob James’s opening intro on keys and the delicate KL vocal on the first verse literally feel like an embrace; it’s that warm and enveloping a combination, all swoons and sighs.
+Bob James’s opening intro on keys and the delicate KL vocal on the first verse literally feels like a warm, enveloping embrace, all swoons and sighs.
 There’s a great cover version of “Set it Free” by revered Norwegian jazz singer Radka Toneff from 1981 that’s also absolutely worth hearing.
 In her arrangement, she eschews the entire choral style ending and just sticks to the verses and chorus, offering up a heart-squeezingly desperate and beautiful vocal; it really drives home how exceptional the song is at it’s core.
 She died from suicide soon after this recording was done, at age 30, making this a undeniably poignant listen.

 Right, someone please get me to the time machine asap…